God’s peace and joy are mine.

 My message from Holy Spirit

-I was having a problem with the ego part of my mind that doesn’t want to see this issue differently, so I asked the Holy Spirit for help.
-He gave me a couple of things to look at today.
-One is to be aware of when I feel cheated, or taken advantage of in some way.
+When I first tried to understand this concept, I had trouble seeing how I was using giving as a bargaining chip, so I asked the Holy Spirit for help.
+His suggestions were helpful to me then and may be helpful to others.
+One is to be aware of when I feel cheated or taken advantage of in some way.
 This is a sure sign that I am giving to get.

 The other was a question: Would I love you if you didn’t love me?
 If the answer is no, then what I am offering is not love, but a bargain which will be a poor substitute for love, and that will leave me feeling guilty and unworthy, or guilty and a thief if I come out on top.
 I will have stolen from you what is not rightfully mine.

 He reminded me that I must be willing to relinquish my substitutes for God’s love to make room for the real thing.
-He also reminded me to let Him make the correction, because trying to change my behavior is not going to work.
-I only need to recognize when I am doing this and be willing to let Him work with me.
+He also reminded me to let Him make the correction because trying to change my behavior is not going to work.
+I only need to recognize when I am doing this and be willing to let Him correct my belief.
+The change in behavior will come automatically because behavior is the effect of belief.

-I guess we all probably know what it is to give with a sense of loss.
-If you ask me for money and I give it to you, I might feel like you gained and I lost, since you now have my money and I don’t.
+I guess we all probably know what it is to give and then experience a sense of loss.
+If you ask me for money and I give it to you, I might feel like you gained and I lost since you now have my money and I don’t.
 Eventually, I learn that money is just an effect of the mind and so if I lose money it is because I believe in loss, but until I know this, giving it away will feel like loss.

 Jesus is teaching us that true giving is the same as receiving.
 I’m going to stick with the idea of giving money.
 If I give you money as an expression of love, and if I know that money is just a thought made manifest and so cannot be limited, I can give truly.
 In fact, as I give without thought of loss and with a loving heart, I receive that lesson and it is strengthened in me.
 As I give I receive.
 This is the truth in every circumstance.
 If I give love I receive love, and love takes many forms.
 It might be my time or my understanding, or just my willingness to hear your story.

 It works the other way, too.
 If I give through projecting my fear onto you, I receive that as well.
 Jesus says that giving is how we keep something.
-This is a hard lesson for us to learn because we setup this world just so that we could give away what we don’t want and convince ourselves that we no longer have it.
+This is a hard lesson for us to learn because we set up this world just so that we could give away what we don’t want and convince ourselves that we no longer have it.
 Separation makes it easy to believe that I lose something when I give it away.
 But we must learn to undo what we did, and these lessons are helping us to do that.
-I may or may not believe that giving is gaining when I first do the lessons but Jesus told us we don’t have to believe, we only have to do them.